 From time to time, studies or clinical trials on various aspects of pharmaceutical products, including a product's active ingredient, are conducted by academic researchers or others, including government agencies.
 The results of these studies or trials, when published or posted on government websites such as clinicaltrials.gov, may have a significant effect on the market for the pharmaceutical product that is the subject of the study.
 The publication of negative results of studies or clinical trials related to our products, an active ingredient in our products, or the therapeutic areas in which our products.
-In the event of the publication of negative results of studies or clinical trials related to our products, or the therapeutic areas in which our products.
-In the event of the publication of negative results of studies or clinical trials related to our products, or the therapeutic areas in which our products.
-In the event of the publication of negative results of studies or clinical trials related to our products, or the therapeutic areas in which our products.
-In our products, or the therapeutic areas in which our products and the reputation of our products in our products, or the therapeutic areas in which our products compete, this could have a materially adverse effect on our business, financial condition and results of operations.
+In the event of the publication of negative results of studies or clinical trials related to our products, an active ingredient in our products, or the therapeutic areas in which our products compete, this could have a materially adverse effect on our business, financial condition and results of operations.